Japan PM Kishida's support tumbles, hit by questions over church and COVID | Politics

 Support for Japanese Prime Minister Fumio Kishida's government has tumbled, battered by questions about the ruling party's ties to the Unification Church and its response to the coronavirus pandemic, according to a public opinion poll.

-Matsuno said Kishida's condition was stable and he would be working remotely until Aug.
-30. On the question of the state funeral for Abe set for Sept.
+Kishida planned to be back in the office on Aug.
+31, he said.
+On the question of the state funeral for Abe set for Sept.
 27, which will be paid for by the government, 53% said they were against the idea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)